archi-jusi/s3_cost_overview_serverless/README.md

 :warning: The tools need to still be efficient and get the result in seconds even with millions or billions of file.

-### Architecture - evaluation of different solutions
+### Architecture - evaluation of the different solution

 The architecture step will be to evaluate the solution available and to analyse the pros and cons to see which direction will be the best to take.